comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 This file can serve as a template for the resulting blog post.

-# TODO give me a cool title
+# TODO decide on a title: Ice cream sales break microservices, Hystrix to the rescue / Everybody loves ice cream - and Spring Cloud Netflix!

-- In November 2015, we had the opportunity to spend three days with a greenfield project in order to get to know Spring Cloud Netflix.
-- At comSysto, we always try to evaluate technologies before their potential use in customer projects to make sure we know their pros and cons.
-- Of course, we had read about several aspects, but we never really got our hands dirty using it.
+In November 2015, we had the opportunity to spend three days with a greenfield project in order to get to know Spring Cloud Netflix.
+At comSysto, we always try to evaluate technologies before their potential use in customer projects to make sure we know their pros and cons.
+Of course, we had read about several aspects, but we never really got our hands dirty using it.
 This had to change!

-- Besides coming up with a simple scenario that can be completed within a few days, our main focus was on understanding potential problems in distributed systems.
-- First of all, any distributed system comes with the ubiquitous problem of failing services that should not break the entire application.
-- This is most prominently addressed by Netflix' "Simian Army" (https://github.com/Netflix/SimianArmy/wiki) which intentionally breaks random parts of the production environment.
+Besides coming up with a simple scenario that can be completed within a few days, our main focus was on understanding potential problems in distributed systems.
+First of all, any distributed system comes with the ubiquitous problem of failing services that should not break the entire application.
+This is most prominently addressed by Netflix' "Simian Army" (https://github.com/Netflix/SimianArmy/wiki) which intentionally breaks random parts of the production environment.

-- However, we rather wanted to provoke problems arising under heavy load due to capacity limitations.
-- Therefore, we intentionally designed a distributed application with a bottleneck that turned into an actual problem with many simultaneous requests.
+However, we rather wanted to provoke problems arising under heavy load due to capacity limitations.
+Therefore, we intentionally designed a distributed application with a bottleneck that turned into an actual problem with many simultaneous requests.

 ## Our Use Case